-Expenditure The City will issue debt only for capital expenditures.
+The City will issue debt only for capital expenditures.
 The term of the debt will not be for a period longer than the expected life of the asset.
 Debt for a period longer than three years or more than \$15 million may not be issued without voter consent unless the debt is funded.
 The City will maintain reserves of at least fifteen percent in its four operating funds.
+On November 5th 2013 City Council adopted a Debt Management Policy.
+This policy in its entirety can be found later on in this section of the budget document.